Daimler Buses presents eCitaro K and eMobility Services at mobility move 2025 in Berlin | Automotive World

 Unsurpassed assistance and safety systems, with 360° camera system

-Safety is always a top priority in Mercedes-Benz buses.
+Safety is always a top priority in Mercedes‑Benz buses.
 That’s why the eCitaro K on display at mobility move 2025 is equipped with the new 360° camera system.
 The Preventive Brake Assist 2 active braking assistant goes almost without saying.
-Sideguard Assist 2, Frontguard Assist, Tyre Pressure Monitoring System TPM, Traffic Sign Assist and Attention Assist are standard in all buses from Daimler Buses.
+Sideguard Assist 2, Frontguard Assist, Tyre Pressure Monitoring System TPM, Traffic Sign Assist and Attention Assist are included on board as standard, as for all buses from Daimler Buses.
 Safety and support for the driver also include the optionally engageable speed limit to 33 km/h and the Acoustic Vehicle Alerting System.

 Passengers select their seats on the City Star Eco from comfortable seating produced at our own factory.
 The seat and backrest are upholstered in a cheerful black and yellow fabric.
 Yellow ceiling handrails and wood-effect flooring create a fresh and homely feeling in the low-floor city bus.
 The special-purpose area opposite the central entrance offers space for a wheelchair or pushchair, while the rearward-facing support surface has a fold-up seat.
 As an alternative to the standing area, the vehicle can also be equipped with two additional folding seats facing in the direction of travel.
 Passengers can charge their devices at 14 double USB sockets.